 Wagglers are great for commercial fisheries.
-There’s usually no need for shot down the line – simply use it to lock the float into position.
+There’s usually no need for shot down the line – simply use it to lock the float on the line.
 You only really need to add a dropper shot (to get the bait down through the water quickly) if you are getting too many small fish on the drop.

-On windy days you may encounter undertow and find that your float is always on the move.
+On windy days, you may encounter undertow and find that your float is always on the move.
 This makes it difficult to feed your swim accurately and to leave your hook bait in one place long enough to induce a bite.
-If you find this happening, set your rig up overdepth with a large shot placed a few inches from your hook bait so that it is dragging bottom.
-This will stabilise your float in an instant.
+If you find this happening, place a large shot a few inches from your hook bait, as it will stabilise your float in an instant.

-Commercial fisheries are great for catching a variety of species, although many are stocked with too many carp I feel.
+Commercial fisheries are great for catching a variety of species, although many are stocked with too many carp.
 Don’t become obsessed with just catching carp but enjoy catching all kinds of fish.

 Firm up meat

 Bits of luncheon meat or Spam are great baits for a mixed bag of fish on commercials.
 Used straight out of the tin the meat can be a bit soft and doesn’t always stay on the hook when casting it out.
 Leaving the meat out in the elements for an hour or so before fishing firms it up so it stays on the hook a lot better.